-You cannot refuse to rent to an applicant solely because he or she is a victim of domestic violence, dating violence, sexual assault or stalking.
+You cannot refuse to rent to an applicant solely because he or she is has been a victim of domestic violence, dating violence, sexual assault or stalking.

-You cannot evict a tenant who is the victim of domestic violence, dating violence, sexual assault or stalking based on acts or threats of violence committed against the victim.
+You cannot evict a tenant who is or has been the victim of domestic violence, dating violence, sexual assault or stalking based on acts or threats of violence committed against the victim.
 Also, criminal acts directly related to the domestic violence, dating violence, sexual assault or stalking that are caused by a household member or guest cannot be cause for evicting the victim of the abuse.